MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/teams-install-app.md

    > If you select a personal view (**My Views**) instead of **System Views**, it’s recommended that you share the view with other users in Teams before you add the view to the Teams channel.
 Otherwise, other team members will not hae access to the view content.

-8. After completing the above steps, you will see a new tab for Dynamics 365 for Customer Engagement apps for the selected Teams channel.
+8. After completing the above steps, you will see a new tab for Dynamics 365 Customer Engagement (on-premises) apps for the selected Teams channel.

-See [Collaborate with Teams](teams-collaboration.md) for information on how you can use the tab feature to collaborate with Dynamics 365 for Customer Engagement apps.
+See [Collaborate with Teams](teams-collaboration.md) for information on how you can use the tab feature to collaborate with Dynamics 365 Customer Engagement (on-premises) apps.

 ## Set up the Dynamics 365 bot

-Set up the bot feature to interact with Dynamics 365 for Customer Engagement apps.
+Set up the bot feature to interact with Dynamics 365 Customer Engagement (on-premises) apps.

 1. Find and open the Dynamics 365 bot.
-Open **Chat** on the left side of the Teams app, and then select **Dynamics 365 for Customer Engagement apps**.
+Open **Chat** on the left side of the Teams app, and then select **Dynamics 365 Customer Engagement (on-premises) apps**.

 2. The **Conversation** tab opens with the welcome message sent by the bot that provides an overview of the bot’s abilities.
 Select **Sign in**.